-SDLA is intended to be used along with Tektronix DPOJET Real-time Jitter and Timing Analysis software (RT scopes) or JNB Jitter, Noise, and BER Analysis software (sampling oscilloscopes).
+SDLA is intended to be used along with Tektronix DPOJET Real-time Jitter and Timing Analysis software.
 Together, these tools provide deep insight and analysis capabilities so that you can visualize an entire signal processing path and accurately measure the true signal from the DUT.